 I do know that if Sis's coworker doesn't like these, I have 3 great-granddaughters that will love to have them.
 That was another reason for making them in these sizes- Ashlynn, Jenna, and Hannah can all wear them and they just love to dress up.

 Tips for Using a Ruffler Foot

 Here is my ruffler if you aren't familiar with the dinosaur-looking contraption:

 The numbers indicate how many ruffles are taken - 0 is for straight stitching, 12 is a gather every 12 stitches, 6 is a gather every 6 stitches and the 1 is a gather for every stitch [this is the mode I use most - if I am going to ruffle, I want to really ruffle!].

 On the machine:

 The roll of tulle has 100 yards.
 Rolls of 25/10 yards are also available.
-Of course, these are all bought on sale or with coupon.
-I have lucked into after season sales for the 100 yard rolls for about $2-3 at Hobby Lobby and get all I can afford that day.
+Of course, these are all bought on sale or with coupons.
+I have lucked into after-season sales for the 100-yard rolls for about $2-3 at Hobby Lobby and get all I can afford that day.
 They are usually priced at $9.99.
 Regular fabric gathers just as easily as tulle.